English terms with diacritical marks

 English rarely uses diacritics, which are symbols indicating the modification of a letter's sound when spoken.
 Most of the affected words are in terms imported from other languages.
 Certain diacritics are often called accents.
 The only diacritic native to Modern English is the two dots (representing a vowel hiatus): its usage has tended to fall off except in certain publications and particular cases.
 (Note: The grave accent and the acute accent are sometimes seen on loan words from other languages but these tend not to persist.
 The grave accent is sometimes used to indicate non-standard stresses in poetry.)

 Proper nouns are not generally counted as English terms except when accepted into the language as an eponym – such as Geiger–Müller tube.

 Unlike continental European languages, English orthography tends to use digraphs (like "sh", "oo", and "ea") rather than diacritics to indicate more sounds than can be accommodated by the letters of the Latin alphabet.
-Unlike other systems (such as Spanish orthography) where the spelling indicates the pronunciation, English spelling is highly varied, and diacritics alone would be insufficient to make it reliably phonetic.
+Unlike other systems with transparent phonemic orthographies (such as Spanish orthography) where the spelling indicates the pronunciation, English spelling is highly varied, and diacritics alone would be insufficient to make it reliably phonetic.
 (See English orthography.)